 Graduate Research Intern

-- MA student with a focus on public policy or arts administration
+- MA student with a focus on marketing, business administration; or MBA student.

 Physical and Schedule Requirements

 - May require some evening and weekend work.

 - Reasonable accommodations may be made to enable individuals with disabilities to per-form the assigned and essential functions.